ibm-cloud-docs/watsonxdata/mng_capacity_newarch.md

 * Each Spark engine can attach to multiple reservation pools (node pools with different flavors).
 * Dedicated Workloads with Autoscaling: A dedicated environment provides users with their own reserved compute capacity, ensuring consistent performance and control.
 When combined with autoscaling, users get the best of both reliability and efficiency.
 * Quotas will be enforced for both Dedicated and On-Demand capacity.
-* If Dedicated Capacity is attached, workloads will run on it by default.
-* If no Dedicated Capacity is available, workloads automatically fall back to On-Demand Capacity.
 * For users who frequently run large or long jobs, it is recommended to attach Dedicated Capacity for predictable performance.

 ## Serverless Spark